magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 #### Standard classes

-Classes' names should be lowercase, start with a letter (except helper classes), words should be separated with dash '-'.
+Class names should be lowercase, start with a letter (except helper classes), words should be separated with dash '-'.

 **Correct**: